raelwert/CJHGetAndCleanData/README.md

 Coursera - John Hopkins data science course project: Get And Clean Data

-This script combines wearable health tracker test and train sets and filters to specific columns as long as the test and train data sets and the script are in the same folder the script will run
+This script combines wearable health tracker test and train sets and filters to specific columns use setwd() to set the working directory to the location of run_analysis.r as long as the test and train data sets and the script are in the same folder the script will run

 first the test and train data sets are pulled from a file into memory